 Vault Toilet (1), compacted gravel approach with concrete pad entry.

 From the town of Prairie City, OR., turn onto South Main Street.
 Follow South Main Street to the junction with Bridge Street.
 Turn left onto Bridge street and continue past the cemetary, the road then becomes County Road 62.
 Follow County Road 62 approximately 20 miles to the junction with Forest Road 16, turn east onto Forest Road 16.
 Follow Forest Raod 16 for approximately 12 miles to the junction with Forest Road 1675, the turn will be on the right.
 Follow Forest Road 1675 for approximately 2 miles to the campground.

 This 5 site campground has extended concrete picnic tables, raised fire rings compacted dirt and gravel parking areas for tents and camp trailers.
 The bathrooms have a compacted gravel/concrete approach.

 Rainbow Trout can be caught in the North Fork of the Malheur River.
 Other species such as Bull Trout can also be caught, however these fish are on the ESA Threatened list.
 Bull Trout must be released back into the river if caught.
 For more regulations and open fishing seasons please visit the Oregon Department of Fish and Wildlife.

-Visitors can enjoy beautiful landscapes including spring and early summer wildflowers.
-This trail is a medium use trail, use of the trail becomes busier in mid-June to early July depending on the weather and access.
+This trail is a medium use trail, use of the trail becomes busier in during late July through the fall during big game hunting seasons.

 Big Game Hunting